yaronf/I-D/STAR/draft-ietf-acme-star.md

 If done this way, the process would involve frequent interactions between the registration function of the ACME Certification Authority (CA) and the user's backing infrastructure (e.g.: DNS, web servers), therefore making the issuance of short-term certificates exceedingly dependent on the reliability of both.

 This document presents an extension of the ACME protocol that optimizes this process by making short-term certificates first class objects in the ACME ecosystem.
-Once the order for a string of short-term certificates is accepted, the CA is responsible to publish the next certificate at an agreed upon URL before the previous one expires.
+Once the order for a string of short-term certificates is accepted, the CA is responsible for publishing the next certificate at an agreed upon URL before the previous one expires.
 The DNO can terminate the automatic renewal before the natural deadline, if needed - e.g., on key compromise.

+### Name Delegation Use Case

 The proposed mechanism can be used as a building block of an efficient name-delegation protocol, for example one that exists between a CDN or a cloud provider and its users {{I-D.sheffer-acme-star-request}}, in a way that makes the delegator (i.e., the DNO) in full control of the delegation by simply instructing the CA to stop the automatic renewal and letting the currently active certificate expire shortly thereafter.

 ## Terminology

 DNO
-: Domain Name Owner, the owner of a domain
+: Domain Name Owner, the owner of a domain.

 STAR
 : Short-Term, Automatically Renewed X.509 certificates.